-Asset Class Target Allocation Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Fixed Income 29.0% 2.2%
+Fixed income 29.0% 2.2%

-Global Equity 42.0% 5.8%
+Global equity 42.0% 5.8%

-Real Estate 8.0% 5.2%
+Real estate 8.0% 5.2%

 Alternatives 8.0% 9.8%

 Credit 7.0% 6.8%

 Inflation

-Protection 6.0% 3.4%
+protection 6.0% 3.4%

 Total 100%

-The information above is based on 30 year expectations developed with the consulting actuary for the 2018 asset, liability, and investment policy study for the North Carolina Retirement Systems, including LGERS.
+The information above is based on 30 year expectations developed with the consulting actuary for the 2020 asset, liability, and investment policy study for the North Carolina Retirement Systems, including LGERS.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.00%.
 All rates of return and inflation are annualized.